KobayashiComputing/DailyDues/dev_plan.md

 Initial development will be in Python 3.xx, using a virtual environment.

+### SQLite (Database)

+This will be the starting database at least, and my serve for future versions as well.

 ### FreeSimpleGUI

-The user interface will be created using FreeSimpleGUI, which is a continuation of the now defunct PySimpleGUI libaray.
+The user interface will likely be created using [FreeSimpleGUI](https://github.com/spyoungtech/FreeSimpleGui), which is a continuation of the now defunct PySimpleGUI libaray.

 ### PyInstaller (for Windows (initially))